BraJavSa/PX4_Offboard_control/README.md

       <child>geotagged_cam::camera_link</child>
     </joint>
 ```
+### NOTE 4

+Replace the "boat" folder on models folder for use the  kayak model

 ### Run

 `roslaunch px4_offboard_control mavros_posix_sitl_boat.launch`

-`rosrun px4_offboard_control kayak_init.py`
+`rosrun px4_offboard_control manual_control.py`

 You can change the vehicle on the launch but is necessary to change in px4.launch too.

-Kayak_init.py is a python code that creates a topic for velocity commands
+kayak_init.py is a python code that creates a topic for velocity commands (only use this for UAVs)
-drone-init.py is a python code that creates a topic for position commands
+drone_init.py is a python code that creates a topic for position commands (only use this for UAVs)
+manual_control.py is a python code that creates a topic for manual commands